skellis46/embodied-camera/embodied-camera-application-proposal.md

 The screen and camera of a smartphone determine how we communicate with and see others, and how we want to be seen by others.
 Smartphones also cause "inattentional blindness",[@hyman_did_2009 p.598] and thereby compromise our sensorial experience of the world. _Moving Camera Bodies_ aims to expand the experiential possibilities between smartphones, movement and the senses.
 We will use the body-based expertise of dancers in practice-led fieldwork to explore: 1) alternative physical habits in relation to the smartphone; and 2) new sensory possibilities for the human-smartphone that are underpinned by the non-visual senses.

 ### why the Leverhulme Trust?
+(250 words)

 Research into how technology affects our bodies and lives usually focuses on mechanistic reductive components of the human body, and its results are primarily about human optimisation and efficiency.
-I'm applying to the Leverhulme Trust because _Moving Camera Bodies_ is experimental qualitative research[@denzin_sage_2018] built on a hunch: that the somatic-based expertise and experience of movement (dance) specialists have something complex to add to how we understand the human embodiment of smartphones.
+I'm applying to the Leverhulme Trust because _Moving Camera Bodies_ is experimental qualitative research built on a hunch: that the somatic-based expertise and experience of movement specialists can add important sensorial information about the nature of attention to how we understand the human embodiment of smartphones.

-This research is speculative in its conception, but also in its methods and outputs.
-The project's data and outputs will be fully open access.
-Indeed, the entire development of this proposal is openly accessible through a git repository at <https://github.com/skellis46/embodied-camera>.
+This research is speculative in its conception, methods and outputs.
 There is risk in _Moving Camera Bodies_: a project that exists between the disciplines of dance and somatic practices and human computer interaction.
-Where creative artistic research is normally used to pursue the possibilities and limits of those practices, here it is used or applied as a set of tools to understand and expand contemporary cultural human-technology _practices_.
-The outputs themselves are planned to reflect this exploration, and are predicated on the possibility that research-creation "generates forms of knowledge that are extralinguistic".[@manning_minor_2016 p.27] The psychologist Barbara Tversky states this idea emphatically: "seeing in the absence of acting doesn't change perception".[@tversky_mind_2019 n.p.]
-In other words, our senses do not function in a coordinated manner unless we are acting and moving.
+Where artistic research is normally used to pursue the possibilities of arts practices, here it is applied as a tool to understand and expand contemporary cultural human-technology habits.
+The outputs are planned to reflect this movement and sensory exploration, and are predicated on the possibility that research-creation "generates forms of knowledge that are extralinguistic".[@manning_minor_2016 p.27]

 Herein lies the key reason for my application to the Leverhulme Trust: that I understand human endeavour and culture to be on the cusp of a profoundly different relationship to words and images.
-That unless our research practices somehow reflect the hyper-visuality of this technological age and how this is changing the way we are moving and experiencing our bodies, then we will miss opportunities to generate data and experiences that "somehow turn up outside the bounds of what was conceivable."[Foster, in @kolcio_somatic_2005 p.121]
+That unless our research practices somehow reflect the hyper-visuality of this technological age and how this is changing the way we are moving and experiencing our bodies, we will miss opportunities to generate data, experiences and understanding that "turn up outside the bounds of what was conceivable."[Foster, in @kolcio_somatic_2005 p.121]

 ### other research commitments

 >used for LT to decide if the PI has time to do the research

+Principal Applicant Ellis is a full-time researcher at the Centre for Dance Research.
+He has ongoing research projects that take up 20% of his time, and a further 20% is devoted to PhD student supervision, and 10% administration.
+His remaining time is open to new research projects.

 ## proposal summary (990/1000)